Guys, I finally came through– I’m sharing how to style curly hair. Well, my curly hair, specifically.

 Flip your hair over and begin styling.
 There’s no real instructions with this step– I see which way my hair is wanting to part and go with it.
 Then, I’ll use hairspray to keep things in place so my hair isn’t falling into my face.

 If I’m being completely honest, I don’t like how my hair turned out in the photo above.
-It looked too stringy for my liking but that’s the thing with my curly hair– sometimes I just don’t know what I’m going to get.
+It looked too stringy for my liking but that’s the thing with my curly hair– I never really know how it’s going to turn out.

 While I use a lot of product, I wouldn’t say that my hair ends up feeling or looking crunchy.
 I do like it firm because I try to get as many days as possible out of my hair.
 And if it starts out firm, I can make it last a good 3-4 days.
 During those 3-4 days, I will freshen my hair up with hairspray to keep everything under control.